sne11ius/pp/README.md

 our development guidelines.
 To make sure your changes can be merged and land in the next release, consider running the checks on each commit.

-An example commit hook can be found in [.commit-msg](.commit-msg).
+An example commit hook can be found in [commit-hook.sh](commit-hook.sh).
 The script uses [docker](https://www.docker.com/) and [gradle](https://gradle.org/).
 But since these tools are also required to build the software itself, this should be fine.